RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 Each variant corresponds to a GCC multilib.
 A particular variant reflects an ISA with ABI and code model choice.

-The basic hardware initialization is not performed by the BSP.
-A boot loader with device tree support must be used to start the BSP, e.g. BBL.
 The BSP must be started im machine mode.

 The reference platform for this BSP is the Qemu `virt` machine.